 Puppy training begins the moment you bring your new puppy home.
 Many years ago I started pre- training puppy socialisation for puppies to meet up before they were allowed to go out walking.
 Pups are usually under 12 weeks and these puppy sessions are held at the veterinary practice.
 I have encouraged many vet practices to have their own puppy social groups and then the pups can come to my classes afterwards benefiting from the experience of meeting other dogs in a controlled way.
 It is a great place to identify issues of fear and where handling can be started.

-I run the Drake Veterinary Practice, Yelverton (www.drakevet.co.uk) puppy socialising on a Friday at 12.30 and we allow puppies from other practices to come and join in at a small charge.
-Drake vet clients have the puppy socialising groups as part of their inoculation package and depending on the package they do they have a voucher for a £5 discount on my training packages.
+I run the Drake Veterinary Practice, Yelverton (www.drakevet.co.uk) puppy socialising on a Tuesday at 6.30 pm and we allow puppies from other practices to come and join in at a small charge.
+Drake vet clients have the puppy socialising groups as part of their inoculation package/

 I have taught many nurses over the years in veterinary practices to enable the practice to have their own puppy socialising groups and do regular updates for them when they need it.

 It is crucial that you begin an educational program with your puppy at an early age.
 Between the ages of 8 and 16 weeks dogs begin to form attitudes and opinions that will last a lifetime.
 Puppies should begin puppy socialising as soon as they have had their first inoculation, veterinary surgeries puppy social groups and then on to puppy training groups.
 This early start is so important in preventing future behaviour problems.
 The old fashioned way of training starting at 6 months is no longer applied as we understand more that pups need to learn the right way from a very early age.